 he will be more than happy to assist you in meeting with

 Music plays an important role in setting a prayerful and uplifting atmosphere for your wedding.
 We are proud of the music at St. Agatha Parish – made possible because of the professional, reverent quality and skill of our music staff.
-Our music director, Agata Orzechowska, in conjunction with our organist, Kevin Drake, will assist you with planning the music for your wedding.
+Our music director, Agata Orzechowska, will assist you with planning the music for your wedding.
 Agata may be contacted at 617-698-2439 extension 117, or by emailing: MusicDirector@StAgathaParish.org.

 The Worship Environment